 - 2 tablespoons instant espresso powder-smooth, if it's powder it will mix well if it is in granules crush them smooth before adding to recipe.

-- Next melt the chocolate.
+- Melt the chocolate.
 You can do this at 30% power in the microwave for 1 minute and 10-15 seconds at full power to melt completely and stir in every 30 seconds.
 Be careful not to burn the chocolate, that is why you stir at each heating interval, the heat from the bowl and the chocolate will help it melt quicker.

 - Place the butter in a microwave dish melt the butter for about 30 seconds or so on high.

-- In a medium bowl mix brown sugar and eggs with a fork, be sure the mixture is well mixed, add in chocolate, butter, flour, baking powder, and vanilla and espresso powder.
+- In a medium bowl mix brown sugar and eggs with a fork, be sure the mixture is well mixed, add chocolate, butter, flour, baking powder, and vanilla and espresso powder.

 - Scoop 3 tablespoons sized scoops of dough.
-Place dough on a parchment lined baking sheet.
+Place dough on a parchment-lined baking sheet.
 Use smaller scoop if you want smaller cookies, be sure to reduce baking time for smaller cookies.